woodrush/lambda-8cc/details.md

 This compiles 8cc.c and elc.c, the source codes for [8cc](https://github.com/rui314/8cc) and [elc](https://github.com/shinh/elvm/blob/master/target/elc.c) (a part of [ELVM](https://github.com/shinh/elvm)) using lambda-8cc, and compares its outputs with the results compiled by the x86-64 versions of 8cc and elc.
 As mentioned in [README.md](README.md), since this takes a lot of time and memory, this test is still yet unconfirmed.

-## Running on Lazy K
-lambda-8cc is also available in [Lazy K](https://tromp.github.io/cl/lazy-k.html), a language based on the [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus).